Murder Mystery Series Based in Rocky Mountain National Park

 If you are looking for a fun, leisure read on your next trip to Estes Park, or a thank you gift for the mystery lover who is feeding your pets while you’re on vacation in Colorado, here is a suggestion for you.

-Head over to Macdonald Book Shop on Elkhorn Ave or the YMCA General Store and pick up one of the first two books in the series: “Unmentionable Murders”, and “Small Delightful Murders” by James C. Work of Fort Collins, CO.
+Head over to Macdonald Book Shop on Elkhorn Ave or the YMCA General Store and pick up one of the first four books in the series: “Unmentionable Murders”, “Small Delightful Murders”, “The Dunraven Hoard Murders”, or “The Stones of Peril” by James C. Work of Fort Collins, CO.
 Also available in hardbound and Kindle eBook form on Amazon.com.

 AND Coming Soon . . .
-Ranger McIntyre and the Dunraven Hoard, the 3rd book in the mystery series Ranger Tim McIntyre, RMNP.
+Ranger McIntyre and the Case of the Missing Bierstadt, the 5rd book in the mystery series Ranger Tim McIntyre, RMNP.

 Thanks to the Steven King novel, nearly everyone now knows about the Stanley Hotel ghost.
 But how many have heard the horror story of The Blue Mist, or the strange murder of Mountain Jim Nugent, or “Pop” Smith’s yet-to-be-found whiskey still?
 Or the hoard of valuables said to have been buried by Lord Dunraven in the 1880s?